LiweiHou/awesome-continual-learning/README.md

 learning that focuses on the challenging problem of incrementally training models on *a stream of data* with *the aim of accumulating knowledge over time*.

-This repository contains a curated list of continual learning papers and [BibTeX entries](./CL.bib) (mostly until 2022).

 * [Survey](#Survey)
 * [Replay-based](#Replay-based)